alex-shevchenko/jinn-docs/definitions/models.md

 ```
 Simple form `name: string` will generate a required (non-nullable) string field.
 As you can see, this is a shorthand form for `name: { type: string }`. `type` is the only
-parameter which is  required to define a field.
+parameter that is required to define a field.
 Other optional parameters are:

 |Property   |Default        |Description                                                                        |
 |--         |--             |--                                                                                 |